wanghao9610/OV-DINO/README.md

 ```

 #### Fine-Tuning on Custom Dataset
-* Prepare your custom dataset as the COCO annotation format.
+* Prepare your custom dataset as the COCO annotation format, following the instructions on [custom_ovd.py](ovdino/configs/common/data/custom_ovd.py#L17).

 * Refer the following command to run fine-tuning.
   ```bash